helabenkhalfallah/hands-on-tools-devtools/README.md

 4. **Inspect Network Activity**:
     - Use the **Network** tab to debug API calls, analyze load times, and spot inefficient resource usage.

+5. **Analyze Bundle Size**:
+    - **Vite Bundler Analyzer (`pnpm analyze`)**: Visualize the size of the app’s modules to identify oversized dependencies or inefficient packaging.
+    - **[Bundlephobia](https://bundlephobia.com/)**: Check the size, treeshaking support, and dependency impact of npm packages used in the app.

+6. **Assess Webpage Loading**:
+    - **WebPageTest**: Run comprehensive tests on your webpage to measure real-world performance, including loading speed, render times, and third-party resource impact.

 ---

 ## Key Components